Gankra/demo-my-app/README.md

 # My Demo App

-A simple app for demoing basic cargo-dist usage
+A simple app for demoing basic cargo-dist usage.

 The project was created with